-As many of you are seeing there are a lot of college coaches out watching the tournaments this summer.
+It’s that time of year when you will start to see more college coaches out watching the tournaments.
 For many players, it is the first time they really get those nervous jitters on the golf course.
 It can be tough to concentrate and focus on your game.
 You feel the pressure that you need to play well or else you may lose your chance to impress that coach.
-You have a few bad holes and see that the coach is leaving so you start to think they didn’t like what they saw.
+You have a few bad holes and wonder if that was it.
+You may see that the coach is leaving so you start to think they didn’t like what they saw.
+Or maybe you play well and make a really good impression.
+You drop a few clutch putts, make a couple of birdies, or have some really good saves.
 So many thoughts and emotions can go through your head that can affect your game.
 Below are a few things to keep in mind when a coach is out watching you play that just might help you land that spot on the team.

-- Treat other players with respect no matter how bad of a day you are having.
+- Treat other players with respect no matter how good or bad of a day you are having.
 Continue to tell other players nice shot.
 Get the pin on the green.
-Unless you are on the clock for slow play, never walk off the green to the next tee because you are angry.
+Unless you are on the clock for slow play, never walk off the green to the next tee because you are angry or you just made a birdie.
 It’s OK to be a little upset at yourself for bad shots but never take it out on another player.

 - If your parents are offering you food or something to drink, accept it or politely say “no thank you”.
 If they are offering some encouragement say “thank you”.
 Be respectful at all times!!
 Coaches are ALWAYS watching for these little things.